Ofredy/CNN-Age-Predictor-App/README.md

   - Fairface Dataset Train & Val Labels, The labels are stored in a google drive created by the book's author.
 Refer to the github block on importing the data: https://github.com/PacktPublishing/Modern-Computer-Vision-with-PyTorch/blob/master/Chapter05/age_gender_prediction.ipynb

 To run the age predictor,
-  1. Clone or download the repo.
+  - Clone or download the repo.
-  2. Create an python environment, and install the following libraries:
+  -  Create an python environment, and install the following libraries: PyTorch, Streamlit, OpenCV
-    - PyTorch
-    - Streamlit
-    - OpenCV
-  4. Activate your python environment and cd into src.
+  -  Activate your python environment and cd into src.
 Run the command: "streamlit run main.py".
 The app will open in your default browser.